InstaGraM: Instance-level Graph Modeling for Vectorized HD Map Learning: Experiments

-\textbf{Qualitative Results.} We visualize the vectorized HD map predictions in \figureautorefname~\ref{fig:4_Results}.
+\textbf{Qualitative Results.} We visualize the vectorized HD map predictions in Fig.~\ref{fig:5_Results}.
 It demonstrates that InstaGraM generalizes well under various weather conditions.
 InstaGraM computes, in an end-to-end manner without post-processing nor heavy computation, the semantic and instance-level information of the complex map elements.
-Our graph modeling strategy shown in \figureautorefname~\ref{fig:3_Graph} enables accurate and fast prediction of the map elements.
-The distance transform and positional embedding provides precise primitives to associate through the graph neural network, able to predict various curve shapes, specifically in the first and second row of \figureautorefname~\ref{fig:3_Graph}.
-The top 3 rows further show that InstaGraM is capable of uniformly detecting vertices and connections of occluded map elements.
+Our graph modeling strategy shown in Fig.~\ref{fig:1_Graph} enables accurate and fast prediction of the map elements.
+The distance transform and positional embedding provides precise primitives to associate through the graph neural network, able to predict various curve shapes, as additionally demonstrated in Fig.~\ref{fig:6_Intermediate}.
+Moreover, the proposed InstaGraM can preserve complex shapes of the map elements, while HDMapNet and MapTR fail.

-\textbf{Graph Embeddings.} We conduct ablation studies for design choices of the graph embeddings as shown in \tableautorefname~\ref{tab:2_Ablation}.
-We find that from A and C in \tableautorefname~\ref{tab:2_Ablation}, positional embedding plays significant role since the distance transform distribution appear the same in overall vertices (see \figureautorefname~\ref{fig:1_Pipeline}).
+\textbf{Graph Embeddings.} We conduct ablation studies for design choices of the graph embeddings as shown in \tableautorefname~\ref{tab:3_Ablation_embd}.
+We find that from A and C in \tableautorefname~\ref{tab:3_Ablation_embd}, positional embedding plays significant role since the distance transform distribution appear the same in overall vertices (see Fig.~\ref{fig:2_Pipeline}).
 It provides the graph neural network where to look for nearby vertices to associate.
-The distance transform embedding further improves by providing strong directional information of the vertices (see B and C in \tableautorefname~\ref{tab:2_Ablation}).
+The distance transform embedding further improves by providing strong directional information of the vertices (see B and C in \tableautorefname~\ref{tab:3_Ablation_embd}).

-\textbf{Ablation Studies.} We further conduct ablation studies with different BEV transformation methods and layers of our graph neural network.
-Proposed InstaGraM can be adapted several BEV transformation methods as shown in \tableautorefname~\ref{tab:3_BEV}. \tableautorefname~\ref{tab:4_ablation_gnn} further analyzes affects of the number of attention layers in our graph neural network.
+\textbf{Ablation Studies.} We further conduct ablation studies with various number of graph neural network layers and different BEV transformation methods. \tableautorefname~\ref{tab:4_Ablation_gnn} analyzes affects of the number of attention layers in our graph neural network.
 Increasing the number of attention layers improves the accuracy of our model with saturation at 7 layers.
+Proposed InstaGraM can be adapted several BEV transformation methods as shown in \tableautorefname~\ref{tab:5_BEV}.
+We analyze the performance varying the resolution of rasterized BEV space and the local grid size $S$ for the position heatmap of the vertices.
+We vary the resolution of the BEV space to determine the number of BEV pixels within the same range, $i.e.$ $\{W_{bev}\times H_{bev}\}=\{200\times 100\}$ for $Res.=0.3$ and $\{W_{bev}\times H_{bev}\}=\{400\times 200\}$ for $Res.=0.15$.
+The grid size $S$ determines the size of channel in channel-wise softmax to locate one distinct vertex in the local grid.
+We choose $Res.=0.15$ and $S=8$ for its performance and computation (\tableautorefname~\ref{tab:6_Ablation_vertex}).